Archive

 Sold

 The back and sides of this mandolin are made of Curly Maple with Curly Koa trim.
 The neck is Mahogany with a Burl Walnut face plate and Koa back plate on the peg head.
 The neck has a graphite reinforcement and is fitted to the body with a dovetail joint .
 The face and bracings are of Adirondack Spruce.
 The unkerfed internal linings are of Florida Cypress.
 The fingerboard is Ebony and bound with Curly Koa binding.
 The bridge is Brazilian Rosewood.
 The nut width is 1 3/16 inches and the scale length is 13 7/8 inches.
 The lower bout is 10 inches.
 The inlays are of Red Abalone.
 The nut is Ivory and the end pin is Buffalo Horn.
 The instrument is finished with oil Varnish.
-This mandolin comes with Schaller Tuners, a Hamlett Tail Piece and a Cedar Creek Custom hardshell case.
+This mandolin has Schaller Tuners and a Hamlett Tail Piece.
 This mandolin has a bright, woody sound and plenty of volume.

 Sold